 When Andre Teixeira learned about the challenges facing so many blood cancer patients, he became interested in donating his bone marrow.
-More than 14,000 patients with blood cancers like leukemia and lymphoma are searching for a bone marrow transplant every year.
-For many there is no match.
+Every year, more than 14,000 patients with blood cancers like leukemia and lymphoma are searching for a bone marrow transplant.
+For many there is no matching donor.
 Not all will survive.
 Andre just wanted to make a difference.
 He wanted to help.

 Joining the Registry

 Andre attended a bone marrow drive run by the Icla da Silva Foundation.
 The drive took place at the Brazilian consulate in Boston, where he lives.
 He was a little nervous at first, but he decided to join the Be the Match registry.

 At the drive, Andre met Maria Santos.
 Maria works with us at Icla da Silva.
 She organizes donor drives and works closely with patients throughout the Boston area who are in search of a life saving bone marrow donation.
 She shared some information with Andre and assisted him with the registration process.

 Finally Receiving ‘The Call’